3dbeb41841bfbfcc24d55143816cf7f1/projects/project1.md

   - Short and clear functions that _do one thing_
   - Efficient code (cache references to DOM nodes, etc.)
   - DRY (Don't Repeat Yourself) code
 * Deploy your game online, where the rest of the world can access it.
-Suggested options include [Github Pages](https://pages.github.com/), [BitBalloon](https://www.bitballoon.com/) or [Firebase Hosting (NB: Requires a Google Account)](https://firebase.google.com/docs/hosting/deploying).
+ * Suggested default options for deployment include [Github Pages](https://pages.github.com/) or [BitBalloon](https://www.bitballoon.com/)
+ * For deployment with Firebase see [Firebase Deployment](firebase-deployment.md).
 * Use semantic markup for HTML and CSS (adhere to best practices)

 ## Suggested Ways to Get Started